loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

 - $\mathcal{A}_\partial$: Boundary observable algebra
 - $\omega_\partial$: Boundary state

-**Unified Framework**: All boundary physics encoded by this triplet!
+**Unified Framework**: All boundary physics is theoretically encoded by this triplet!

 ### Article 3: GHY Boundary Term